 The Bachelor of Engineering Practice (Honours) offers a revolutionary approach to learning and skill development.
-From day one, you’ll be taken out of the classroom and into the workplace in a higher education experience like no other.
-The first in Australia, this project-based curriculum – co-created and co-delivered by industry professionals – provides students with practical, professional experience and a work-ready skill set.
+From day one, you’ll be taken out of the classroom and placed in the workplace in a higher-education experience like no other.
+The first of its kind in Australia, this practice-based course – co-created and co-delivered with industry professionals – provides students with practical, professional experience and a work-ready skill set.

-For four years students undertake real-world projects in collaborative teams, mirroring professional environments in a departure from traditional lecture and tutorial style learning.
-Students are given the task of selecting their own roles and quickly develop the mind-sets required for professional success – agility, accountability, confidence and resilience – leading to strong employment outcomes.
+For four years, students undertake real-world projects in collaborative teams, working as Associates with the Swinburne Engineering Practice Academy – an on-campus engineering consultancy.
+In a departure from traditional lecture- and tutorial-style learning, Associates learn by doing with the support of online learning modules.
+Immersed in a professional practice environment, Associates quickly develop the mind-sets required for professional success – agility, accountability, confidence and resilience – leading to strong employment outcomes.

 FREQUENTLY ASKED QUESTIONS

-It looks like there are no majors – how will the course be structured?
+A2.
+It looks like there are no majors – how is this degree structured?

 - Smart cities applies digital technology to urban development, infrastructure and government services to improve efficiencies and ultimately raise the quality of life for residents.
 This sector will appeal to students who are interested in civil engineering and construction engineering.